 Bright World Guardianships recognises the opportunity that the company has to support partners including schools and medical professionals in helping to protect and support children and young people at risk of radicalisations.
 Disclosures and concerns can be reported to Bright World staff in relation to our own students, and also in relation to other children and young people who our students may be in contact with.

 As radicalisation and extremism are forms of child abuse, Bright World Guardianships is aware of the duty to report cases or concerns in line with the company’s Safeguarding and Child Protection Policy.
-The Director of Safeguarding and Operations will make a report to the police or the anti-terrorist hotline on 0800 789 321 for potential terrorist or extremist activity.
-Non-urgent concerns will be reported by the Director of Safeguarding and Operations to the PREVENT Single Point of Contact within the relevant police force.
+The Prevent Lead will make a report to the police or the anti-terrorist hotline on 0800 789 321 for potential terrorist or extremist activity.
+Non-urgent concerns will be reported by the Prevent Lead to the PREVENT Single Point of Contact within the relevant police force.

-Staff should be aware that anonymous reports of suspicious activity can be reported through Crimestoppers on 0800 555 111 or via police force websites.
+Staff should be aware that anonymous reports of suspicious activity can be reported through Crimestoppers on 0800 555 111, via police force websites or the non-emergency number, 101.
 Anonymous reports of potential terrorist or extremist activity can also be made to the anti-terrorist hotline on 0800 789 321.

 The following sites provide online training for staff who can regularly self-brief on how to identify children and young people who are at risk of radicalisation and extremism.
 Staff are expected to use these tools annually to complement the safeguarding training provided by Bright World Guardianships provided by the company.